ansible/ansible/docs/docsite/rst/community/contributing_maintained_collections.rst

 Contributing to Ansible-maintained Collections
 ***********************************************

 The Ansible team welcomes community contributions to the collections maintained by Red Hat Ansible Engineering.
-This section describes how to open issue and create PRs with the required testing to speed merging your contributions.
+This section describes how you can open issues and create PRs with the required testing before your PR can be merged.

 .. contents::
    :local: